aeevered/elected-officials-data-acquisition/docs/README.md

 ## AI Usage Note

 I used Cursor with different models for some specific parts of this task.
-I used the Ask function with different models to do some brainstorming and the Agent function for initial README structure, cleaning up formatting, etc.
+I used the Ask function with different models to do some brainstorming and the Agent function for initial README structure, cleaning up formatting, etc. I reviewed all suggestions and automated changes before submission.
+The majority of the text I wrote myself after brainstorming and thinking through how I would approach the problem.

 For the actual implementation, I would automate large parts of teh workflow using Claude or equivvalent.
 I would use Clause code (or equivalent) for assistance in the python code development and Claude skills for automating different parts of the workflow, including:
 1. crawling URLs